tlaaaa/TlasAuctionSniper/README.md

     1.3.1 Indicators for some more enchants (se5, l5, ov5 etc)
     1.4 !!!
 Shows clean prices on items, rarity indicator changed to an emote instead of the longer text!
-Lowest BIN -> LBIN 1.4.1 bug fixes and added master stars to clean calculation
+Lowest BIN -> LBIN 1.4.1 bug fixes and added master stars to clean calculation 1.5 much faster, flip calculations happen in about 0.15 seconds so thats kinda op. might be a little more inaccurate but yeah

 VVVVVVV Things to Add VVVVVVV